Part 4 -Rooted in Religion

 In the earlier times, because of the doctrine of fear of not going to heaven, people donated lands to the church, gave up their savings, and everything else they saw was worth trading as a pass to go to heaven, but these things are not biblical at all.

 As Paul said, “Love does no wrong to a neighbor,” and lying is a sin against God.
 How can these church leaders do such things if they believe in God’s law?

-If we only receive the teachings of the accurate interpretations of the word of God, we will be more exposed to developing our close relationship with God than being faithful to a religion that sells indulgences; land grabbed our forefather’s lands, abuse the kids, and the worse was they bore children who are out of the context of what they are preaching.
+Suppose we only receive the teachings of the accurate interpretations of the word of God.
+In that case, we will be more exposed to developing our close relationship with God than being faithful to a religion that sells indulgences, grabs our forefather’s lands, abuses the kids, and the worse is that they bore children who are out of the context of what they preach.

 It is the mind that decides, not the heart.

 The Bible clearly states that no one can serve two masters; either you will hate and love the other.
 The Bible also mentions that the love of money is the root of all evil.
 This is proven repeatedly, and these are the worldly, materialistic, who are more focused on gaining wealth than gaining the love of God.